Patient Financial Assistance

 For certain chronic conditions such as hemophilia, high-cost/high-value treatments are currently without generic therapeutic alternatives.
 Members often rely on financial help to access life-saving treatments.
 Non-adherence is a concern, that for many, is directly related to the level of coinsurance or cost-share involved.
 For bleeding disorders specifically, cases have been documented where members are seeking treatment via the emergency room or other high-cost infusion providers when they can’t afford to pay for their medications.
 This ultimately drives higher costs for payers and members.
 Considering that one severe bleeding episode can lead to permanent debilitating joint damage or even death if a major organ or head bleed is involved, employers should ensure members have access to advocacy programs that provide education and support about hemophilia and management of finances.

-Due to the rise in health care costs, some employers have implemented cost shifting strategies, such as high deductible health plans, coinsurance, copays and/or high-tiered placement for specialty drugs.
+Due to the rise in health care costs, some employers have implemented cost shifting strategies, such as high-deductible health plans, coinsurance, copays and/or high-tiered placement for specialty drugs.
 This cost shifting can be especially concerning for members with hemophilia.
 Patients with hemophilia should be provided proper education when selecting a health plan that is right for them.
 For specialty medications such as clotting factor and substitution therapy, significant costs can result from even one month of treatment.
-The deductible may be met almost immediately in the coverage year due to the cost of a single order which means members with hemophilia are responsible for substantial costs in a short time frame, as opposed to accruing more moderate costs over the course of the year as is typical for non-hemophilia members.
+The deductible may be met almost immediately in the coverage year which means members with hemophilia are responsible for substantial costs in a short time frame, as opposed to accruing more moderate costs over the course of the year.

 Specialty Copay Card Programs